yiliu1998/Coadvise/README.md

 # Coadvise

-`Coadvise` is an R package/software implementing a flexible framework of using different covariate adjustment methods with a number of variable selection methods to estimate the average treatment effect (ATE) in randomized clinical trials (RCTs).
+`Coadvise` is an R package that implements a flexible framework for applying different covariate adjustment methods alongside various variable selection techniques to estimate the average treatment effect (ATE) in randomized clinical trials (RCTs).

-The package also allows three methods dealing with missing data, which are complete-case analysis (`cc`), multiple imputation by chained equations (`mice`) and missingness inidcator imputation (`miss-ind`).
-For `mice`, see its main paper [White et al. (2011)](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.4067) and its software paper [Buuren and Groothuis-Oudshoorn (2011)](https://www.jstatsoft.org/article/view/v045i03).
-For `miss-ind`, see [Zhao et al. (2024)](https://academic.oup.com/biomet/advance-article-abstract/doi/10.1093/biomet/asae017/7633920?redirectedFrom=fulltext) and [Zhao and Ding (2024)](https://www.tandfonline.com/doi/abs/10.1080/01621459.2022.2123814).
-As a remark, `miss-ind` in our framework only allows missing covariates data.
-If there are missing outcome and user wishes to use `miss-ind`, we suggest to impute outcome data first or remove data points with missing outcome (e.g., if the proportion of missing outcome data is small).
+The package also allows five methods for handling missing data in RCTs, which are complete-case analysis (`cc`), multiple imputation by chained equations (`mice`), random forest (`missForest`), inverse probability weighting (`ipw`), and missingness inidcator imputation (`missInd`).
+For `mice`, see [White et al. (2011)](https://onlinelibrary.wiley.com/doi/abs/10.1002/sim.4067) and its software paper [Buuren and Groothuis-Oudshoorn (2011)](https://www.jstatsoft.org/article/view/v045i03).
+For `missForest`, see [Stekhoven et al. (2012)](https://academic.oup.com/bioinformatics/article/28/1/112/219101).
+For `ipw`, see [Robins et al. (1994)](https://www.tandfonline.com/doi/abs/10.1080/01621459.1994.10476818).
+For `missInd`, see [Zhao et al. (2024)](https://academic.oup.com/biomet/advance-article-abstract/doi/10.1093/biomet/asae017/7633920?redirectedFrom=fulltext) and [Zhao and Ding (2024)](https://www.tandfonline.com/doi/abs/10.1080/01621459.2022.2123814).
+As a note, `ipw` only permits missing outcome data, while `missInd` only allows missing covariate data.
+We do not allow missing data in the treatment assignment vector, as we assume this information is always known and controlled by experimenters during the data collection process.

 ## Usage

-To install the latest version of the R package from GitHub, please run following commands in R:
+To install the latest version of the package from this GitHub, please run following commands in R:

 ```r
 if (!require("devtools")) install.packages("devtools")